 Excommunicating a person

-Excommunicating a person from the church needs to be done in the authority of Jesus, it is not something one can do in his own power.
-In verse 4, it says that it needs to be done “with the power of the Lord Jesus“.
+Excommunicating a person from the church is not something one can do in his own power.
+Init says that it needs to be done “with the power of the Lord Jesus“.
 It is under the authority of Jesus that a person is handed over to Satan.
-Therefore, this can result in the salvation of his spirit (verse 5).
+Therefore, this can result in the salvation of his spirit (1 Corinthians 5:5).
 So Satan is under the sovereign control of our Lord Jesus – Satan would never want a person to be saved, but God can even use our archenemy to bring about repentance.
 Paul was harassed by a messenger of Satan to keep him from becoming conceited (2 Corinthians 12:7).
 It is important to note that Paul did not plead with Satan to leave him.
-Instead he pleaded with the Lord, that it should leave him (verse 8); he knew that the Lord was in control.
+Instead he pleaded with the Lord, that it should leave him (2 Corinthians 12:8); he knew that the Lord was in control.

 Spirit of humility